-l, , have read the Sub stance Abuse Policy of the Moffett & Sanders School of Nursing, Samf the Moffett & Sanders School of Nursing to comply with an aspects of the poney as written melaung arme testing. acility, is authorized by me to provide the rsing for use in enforcing the Substance A and all liabilities or judgments ar rising out of any claim related to 1) comp niversity's interpretation, use and confide nd agents harmless from and against any liance of Samford University with federal entiality of the test results, except with Es and against any and all liabilities mford University and its trustees, officer or judgments arising out of any claim related or the top continuous and confidentiality of the top lated to 1) compliance of ESS with federa result in my dismissal from the N ge and agree that my failure to adhere to Moffett & Sanders School of Nursing.
-Fur issal and to follow the conditions of re-ac University may disclose, to a par Federal, State or local law, or of controlled substance, regardless the student is under the age of 2 violation with respect to such us determination by Samford University of whether that information is contained 21; and (B) the institution determines that we or possession.
-I agree that a positive dersity that I have committed a disciplinary nation regarding any violation of any rning the use or possession of alcohol or d in the student's education record, if (A) t the student has committed a disciplinal rug screen will be considered a comply with random drug testing from clinical attendance until testimes without administrative per sting is complete.
-Failure to comply with ative permission will result in suspension random drug testing at the specified inical attendance until testing is complete Student printed name Student signature Date Witness Date Draft 3-18-02 JHW/jhw; Modified by Bil Revised 8/1/07 JSM Substance Abuse Policy and Procedure ll Mathews 4-9-02; Finalized 4-17-02
+l, , have read the Subs stance Abuse Policy of the Moffett & Sanders School of Nursing, Samf the Moffett & Sanders School of Nursing to comply with an aspects of the policy as written melading arms testing. acility, is authorized by me to provide the rsing for use in enforcing the Substance A and all liabilities or judgments ar rising out of any claim related to 1) comp niversity's interpretation, use and confide nd agents harmless from and against any liance of Samford University with federal entiality of the test results, except with ES and against any and all liabilities mford University and its trustees, officers or judgments arising out of any claim rel pretation, use and confidentiality of the to lated to 1) compliance of ESS with federal result in my dismissal from the N ge and agree that my failure to adhere to Moffett & Sanders School of Nursing.
+Fur issal and to follow the conditions of re-ac University may disclose, to a par Federal, State or local law, or of controlled substance, regardless the student is under the age of 2 violation with respect to such us determination by Samford University of whether that information is contained 21; and (B) the institution determines that e or possession.
+I agree that a positive dersity that I have committed a disciplinary nation regarding any violation of any rning the use or possession of alcohol or a d in the student's education record, if (A) t the student has committed a disciplinary rug screen will be considered a comply with random drug testin from clinical attendance until testimes without administrative pe sting is complete.
+Failure to comply with ative permission will result in suspension random drug testing at the specified inical attendance until testing is complete Student printed name Student signature Date Witness Date Draft 3-18-02 JHW/jhw; Modified by Bi Revised 8/1/07 JSM Substance Abuse Policy and Procedure ll Mathews 4-9-02; Finalized 4-17-02